jillusc/Forum20_React/README.md

  - User Profiles: each registered user has a Profile page displaying their name, avatar, bio section and their submitted posts.
  - Admin Panel: through the Django admin panel, admin personnel have control to manage user accounts and site content.
  - JSON Web Tokens: JWT's are utilised to maintain user sessions securely, allowing users to remain logged in until they choose to log out.

- - Infinite Scroll: this enhancement means posts are loaded automatically without the need to navigate to a different page.
- - Responsive Design: the application adapts to various screen sizes, ensuring a decent user experience across devices.
+ - React architecture: UX is enhanced by use of the following features of React:
+    - Components: React's modular approach enables faster development and consistency
+    - Rendering: the Virtual DOM ensures quick updates, leading to smoother interactions
+    - State Management: React's built-in state management tools keep UIs up-to-date with minimal code
- - Routing: this enables seamless navigation between different sections, offering users a structured and intuitive browsing experience.
+    - Routing: React Router enables seamless navigation without page reloads, offering users a structured and intuitive browsing experience
+    - Infinite Scroll: implemented for effortless browsing, loading content dynamically without navigating to a different page.

 ### Features to implement

- - Activity: the site could be extended to offer functionality more akin to a conventional social media app whereby users can privately message each other, receive notifications,add tags to content and so on.
+ - Extended Features: the site could be augmented to offer functionality more akin to a conventional social media app whereby users can privately message each other, receive notifications, add tags to content and so on.
  - File Uploads: implementing the ability to upload various file types such as documents, video, audio, to share not only images but articles, exhibition news and reviews, book recommendations, podcasts and the like would significantly enhance the scope of forum20.
  - User Profiles: there is the potential to develop members' profile pages, extending beyond a simple bio with perhaps a section detailing favourite artists, for example, and stats as to how active they are, e.g. number of posts.